Roll Out and Roll Back: Diffusion LLMs are Their Own Efficiency Teachers

 Key Points

-- WINO enables revokable parallel generation for improved quality.
+- WINO enables revokable parallel generation by drafting and verifying multiple tokens.

-- WINO+ integrates verified denoising trajectories into model training.
+- WINO+ integrates verified denoising trajectories into model parameters for better alignment.

 📖 Reader Mode